 The National Disability Insurance Scheme (NDIS) is the new way of providing support for people with a disability, their families and carers in Australia.

-The NDIS will roll out in the City of Wyndham from October 2018.
+NDIS has been rolled out in Wyndham City since October 2018.

 How do I find out more?